There’s a feature to let you Report or Block someone on Pinterest, and it’s going to change the way businesses think about Pinterest Marketing.

 Pinterest’s block feature significantly reduces spam and improves content quality on the visual search engine.

-The block button allows users to avoid tons of irrelevant content in the their feeds, mainly fueled by Community/Contributor Boards that could have hundreds of contributors.
+The block button allows users to avoid tons of irrelevant content in the their feeds.
 It also positions Pinterest to provide a more relevant, hyper-targeted content stream compared to other social platforms like Facebook or Twitter.

 Pinterest is all about you and what inspires you.
 That’s why it’s important that you have control of your Pinterest experience.
 We’ve always offered basic features to control things like the emails you receive, social networking sites you connect your Pinterest account with, and the ability to report pins.